MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/MS-DOS.md

 ![How to Use the Command Line Interface – for Beginners](https://www.freecodecamp.org/news/content/images/size/w2000/2022/09/BEGINNERS--HACK-ON-USING-CLI--1-.png)

 There's a lot to learn when you're getting into tech.
-But fortunately there are some skills that you can use across different programming languages, operating systems, and tools.
+But fortunately there are some skills that you can use across different programming languages, [[operating systems]], and tools.

 And knowing how to use the command line interface (also known as the command prompt or terminal, depending on your operating system) is one of those skills.